genesiscommunitysuccess/docs/docs/04_web/04_integrations/02_Angular/example-application.md

 ## Explore the repository

 :::tip
-Take a thorough look at the code and detailed examples in the repository of the [**Genesis and React example**](https://github.com/genesiscommunitysuccess/howto-ui-integrations-react/tree/main) to deepen your understanding of how to integrate Angular with Genesis Foundation-UI components.
+Take a thorough look at the code and detailed examples in the repository of the [**Genesis and Angular example**](https://github.com/genesiscommunitysuccess/howto-ui-integrations-angular/tree/main) to deepen your understanding of how to integrate Angular with Genesis Foundation-UI components.
 :::

 The code gives you insights into best practices and sophisticated usage.
 You can see intricate use cases and discover how to use the platform's full capabilities for your own projects.